-The hypnotic process is produced either by oneself (self-hypnosis) or by responding to the therapist’s instructions.
-It is often accompanied by a sense of being relaxed, with an increasing focus inwards.
+The hypnotic process is produced either by oneself (self-hypnosis) or by responding to practitioner’s instructions.
+It is often accompanied by a sense of being relaxed, with an increasing focus inward.

 In the first session, a hypnosis practitioner carries out an assessment.
-Following sessions may be conducted on an individual or group basis, and can range from 6 or up to 8 weekly sessions.
+Following sessions may be conducted on an individual basis if appropriate, and can range up to 8 weekly sessions.